 This hanging valley is located a ways off the main valley floor.
 You can see it on the hike in way up on your right, across from Arco Iris.
 To get there, hike from the Refugio following the signed trail "Trinidad" and "Anfiteatro".
 The trail splits off the Trinidad trail 10 min. in.
 Fork right and is easy to follow initally to the waterfall area then gets steep.
 The trail is well maked with orange tags and goes through gorgeous alerce forest.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Anfiteatro:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Anfiteatro: